icbi-lab/IHCount/README.md

 # IHCount workflow

 This is a general workflow, used for the quantitative analysis of multiple IHC-Images.
-The pipeline we setup for this analysis utilises several public available tools for the different steps of pre-processing ([Python](https://www.python.org/download/releases/2.7/)<sup>1</sup>, [bftools](https://docs.openmicroscopy.org/bio-formats/5.7.1/users/comlinetools/index.html)<sup>2</sup>, [libvips](http://www.vips.ecs.soton.ac.uk)<sup>3</sup>), classification([Ilastik](http://ilastik.org/download.html)<sup>4</sup>) and segmentation ([CellProfiler](http://cellprofiler.org)<sup>5</sup>).
-The individual steps of this workflow were combined in a python script [runCP.py](/runCP.py), which is easy to use and to adapt.
+The pipeline we setup for this analysis utilises several publicly available tools for the different steps of pre-processing ([Python](https://www.python.org/download/releases/2.7/)<sup>1</sup>, [bftools](https://docs.openmicroscopy.org/bio-formats/5.7.1/users/comlinetools/index.html)<sup>2</sup>, [libvips](http://www.vips.ecs.soton.ac.uk)<sup>3</sup>), classification([Ilastik](http://ilastik.org/download.html)<sup>4</sup>) and segmentation ([CellProfiler](http://cellprofiler.org)<sup>5</sup>).
+The individual steps of this workflow were combined in a python script [runCP.py](/runCP.py), which is easy to adapt.

 #### Preprocessing

 For the preparation of the IHC-images for further analysis, we used the script collection bftools from the [OME - Bio-Formats](https://www.ncbi.nlm.nih.gov/pubmed/20513764)<sup>6</sup>.
-As a first step, high-resolution bright-field images were extracted from the image containers.
+As a first step, high-resolution bright-field images were extracted from the image containers available in Leica (SCN) format.
 Following this, each of these high-resolution images was tiled into smaller subimages, which can be used as training data.

 ![alt text](/images/preprocessing.jpg)